Joseph Svendsen's Portrait

 Biography

-Joseph Svendsen is the director of Choral Studies and associate professor of Music at the University of Nevada, Las Vegas, where he conducts the UNLV Singers and Collegium and teaches graduate coursework in conducting and choral literature, working with students seeking the MM in Choral Conducting.
-During his tenure at UNLV the choirs have toured internationally and regionally and performed at professional conferences and festivals in the southwestern United States.
-The choirs host the Desert Rose Choral Festival, a one-day festival chorus of high school students drawn from across the southwest.
+Joseph Svendsen is the Director of Choral Studies and Associate Professor of Music at the University of Nevada, Las Vegas, where he conducts the UNLV Singers and teaches graduate coursework in conducting, choral literature, and pedagogy, working with students seeking a MM in Choral Conducting.

-Svendsen is an advocate of critical pedagogy and agency building in the choral rehearsal, developing student musicianship, independence, and engagement through the teaching of diverse repertoire.
-He has presented on this subject for conferences of the American Choral Directors Association and the National Association for Music Education, as well as several university and school district guest lectures and residencies.
-He is the 2023 recipient of the UNLV College of Fine Arts Outstanding Teaching Award.
+Svendsen advocates for critical pedagogy and agency building in the choral rehearsal, developing student musicianship, independence, and engagement through the teaching of diverse repertoire.
+He has presented on this subject for state and regional conferences of the American Choral Directors Association and the National Association for Music Education.
+Svendsen is the recipient of the 2023 UNLV College of Fine Arts Outstanding Teaching Award and was a national quarterfinalist for the 2026 GRAMMY Music Educator Award.

 Svendsen is a proud alumnus of Luther College, the University of Illinois at Urbana-Champaign, and Texas Tech University, from which he earned his DMA in Choral Conducting.
-From 2007-2013 he taught high school vocal music in Fort Dodge, Iowa.
 His choral mentors and teachers include Richard Bjella, Chester Alwes, Craig Arnold, and Timothy Peter.